steelmananything/steelmananything/_pages/about.md

 sidebar: true
 ---

 Steelman Anything is based around the concept of [steelmanning](/topics/introduction).
-Email [lucius@steelmananything.com](mailto:lucius@steelmananything.com) with questions or feedback.
+[Email us](mailto:lucius@steelmananything.com) with questions or feedback.

-The source code of this website is at <https://github.com/steelmananything/steelmananything>.
-Feel free to open issues and/or submit pull requests.
+The source code of this website is available at [GitHub.com](https://github.com/steelmananything/steelmananything).
+We welcome [contributions](https://github.com/steelmananything/steelmananything/blob/main/CONTRIBUTING.md#how-to-contribute) with issue reports and/or proposed edits.

 ## Additional Links